The Invoice Factoring Companies Shopping GuideApril 6, 2018 By Mitch LaTorre

 In contrast, non-recourse contract will allow the factoring company to pursue your client if they do not pay and they will not pursue you for the funds owed.
 However, a non-recourse contract typically requires you to have a reserve account that you must maintain at a certain level of funds.
 If your client does not pay, they will use the funds to cover the difference and require you to replenish the reserve account.
 Some factoring companies may not require you to maintain a reserve fund, but would instead have you pay for credit insurance on those funds added.

 Online vs. Offline

-On the other hand, because online factoring companies are more likely to serve a national client base, you’re also more likely to find them on third party review sites like TrustPilot, the Intuit Apps Center, and NerdWallet.
+On the other hand, online factoring companies may be easier to find.
+Because they serve a national client base, most of them can be found on third party review sites like TrustPilot, the Intuit Apps Center, and NerdWallet.
 This gives you visibility into other clients’ experiences with the company.
-In contrast, most traditional factors are regionally focused and may not have a sufficiently large client base to have online reviews from reputable third party sites.
+In contrast, most traditional factors are regionally-focused and may not have a sufficiently large client base to have online reviews from reputable third party sites.
 Here are links to a few third party sites when you can read unbiased third party reviews: